Geodesics on Shape Spaces with Bounded Variation and Sobolev Metrics: Geodesics in the Space of -Curves

 This actually proves that the composition with a reparameterization is not a continuous function from the set of reparameterizations to $\Bb$.

 We consider the curve $\gm$ drawn in Fig. \ref{corner} and we suppose that it is counterclockwise oriented and that the corner point corresponds to the parameter $s=0$.
-Remark also that the second variation of $\gm$ is represented by a Dirac's delta measure $v\delta_0$ in a neighborhood of $s=0$ where $v$ is a vector such that $\|v\|> \alpha >0$.
+Note also that the second variation of $\gm$ is represented by a Dirac delta measure $v\delta_0$ in a neighborhood of $s=0$, where $v$ is a vector such that $\|v\|> \alpha >0$.